BenWestgate/Bails/FAQ.md

 You don't need any storage free on your test laptop.
 You just need a 32+ GB USB stick, the whole thing runs from that USB and leaves your laptop storage untouched.

-## What type of USB stick should I get?
+## I don't have a USB stick, what one should I get?

-Bails should work ok with any USB stick if your computer has 8+ GB of memory, however Tails will start up and Bitcoin Core will sync much faster if the drive has high random read performance.
-And Bitcoin Core can flush and shutdown much faster if the drive has high random write performance.
-This performance is not commonly advertised on the package so here are some models that are top performers, using one of these could easily reduce your startup and initial sync time by 50-90%:
+Bails will work well on most USB sticks if your computer has at least 8 GB of memory.
+Tails will start and Bitcoin Core will sync and shutdown much faster if the drive has high IOPS.
+This performance is not commonly advertised on the package so here are some models that are top performers, using one of these will reduce your startup and initial sync time by 50-90%:

 USB sticks with SSD-like performance:
 - [Kingston DataTraveler Max Type-C USB](https://amzn.to/3OpMELw)